-In agreement of our nurses results, Brahmanker et al. (2019) studied knowledge and attitude of nursing staff about complementary feeding practices and found that 98% of nurses recommended breast feeding for 6months.
+In agreement of our nurses results, Brahmanker et al. (2019) studied knowledge and attitude of nursing staff about complementary feeding practices and found that of nurses recommended breast feeding for 6months.

-The Egyptian guidelines (2018)hasadoptedWHOrecommendation(2003)thatexclusive breastfeeding should bepromoted for at least 6 months.
+The Egyptian guidelines (2018) adopted has WHOrecommendation (2003)exclusive breastfeeding should be promoted for at least 6 months.

-As regards the appropriate age of introduction of solid foods in the present study, we found that most of physicians recommended solid food introduction at sixth months of life, the highest percentage was at GGH (95.5%) followed by Elhelal hospital (90%) then at STH (71.4%) and finally at SGH (64.4%).
+As regards the appropriate age of introduction of solid foods in the present study, we found that most of physicians recommended solid food introduction at sixth months of life, highest the percentage was at GGH (95.5%)

+followed by Elhelal hospital (90%) then at STH (71.4%) and finally at SGH (64.4%).